 Current serial subscriptions are arrangements by which, in return for a sum paid in advance, serials are provided for a specified number of issues.
-Include current serial subscriptions in print, electronic, and digital formats.
+Include current serial subscriptions in print.

-460 Current Print Serial Subscriptions Report the number of current print serial subscriptions, including duplicates, for all outlets.
+460 Current Print Serial Subscriptions

+Report the number of current print serial subscriptions, including duplicates, for all outlets.
 Examples of serials are periodicals (magazines), newspapers, annuals, some government documents, some reference tools, and numbered monographic series.